jstitch/MambuPy/docs/source/mambu_rest_v2.rst

 the main design objective of MambuPy v2 is to have a good design and best practices, with a KISS and DRY philosophy.

-MambuPy v2 DOES NOT pretends to be backwards compatible with v1, please be aware of the implications for your code.

-If you are looking for documentation of v1 for MambuPy, look here:
-:doc:`mambu_rest`.

 The idea behind MambuPy v2 is to implement functionality to interact with Mambu using Mambu's REST API endpoints.
 Even if one of its objectives is to implement each and every endpoint offered by the REST